Akina Nakamori: 2014–2017

 On 30 December 2015, Nakamori released her 24th studio album, Fixer.
 It was her first studio album since her hiatus.
 The album consists of two previously released singles from 2015, both in original and album re-arranged versions, which are listed as bonus tracks.
 The album version of Fixer: While the Women are Sleeping was chosen as a movie theme song for the movie Onna ga Nemuru Toki.
 It was her first movie theme song in 24 years.
 The album was released in regular and limited editions; the limited edition included a DVD music video clip of Fixer: While the Women are Sleeping.
 The album debuted at number 7 on the Oricon Weekly Album Charts and debuted at number 8 on the Recochoku Weekly Album Charts.

 On 24 February 2016, Nakamori released the single "Fixer (While the Women Are Sleeping)", written by Nakamori herself for the film While the Women Are Sleeping.
 The CD doesn't start with the lead song, but instead the B-side track, Hirari (Sakura), written by Kouhei Munemoto and a member of the band Porno Graffitti, Haruichi Shindō.
 It was her first original song about cherry blossoms.
 The single debuted at number 32 on the Oricon Weekly Single Chart.

 On 30 November 2016, Nakamori released a jazz cover album titled Belie.
 The album consists of songs from various periods with jazz arrangements and a rhythmic feeling.
 The album was released in regular and limited editions: the limited edition includes a DVD of music video clips of all the cover songs.
 The album debuted at number 8 on the Oricon Weekly Album Chart and debuted at number 5 on the Recochoku Weekly Album Chart.
 On 21 December 2016, a renewed version of the cover album titled Belie+Vampire was released.
 Vampire consists of 6 cover tracks as part of the upcoming celebration of her 35th debut anniversary.

 On 8 November 2017, Nakamori released both a eurobeat cover album Cage and her twenty-fifth original studio album, Akina.
 Cage featured Eurobeat and disco songs, which were first recorded in the '80s.
-Expect one track, the rest of the album's songs were performed in English.
+Except for one track, the rest of the album's songs were performed in English.
 The main album arranger was Kengo Sasaki.
 The album was released in regular and limited editions; the limited edition consists of six minutes of footage from Nakamori's 35th-anniversary celebration.
 The album debuted at number 8 on the Oricon Weekly Chart.
 Akina was released in regular and limited editions; the limited edition included a booklet-sized 2018 calendar.
 The album debuted at number 9 on Oricon and at number 10 on Recochoku.